amandeepmittal/amanhimself.dev/content/posts/chat-app-with-react-native-part-1.md

 }
 ```

-Do note that each of the `FormInput` element has different props being passed.
-For example, The email component has `autoCaptialize` set to `none`.
+Do note that each of the `FormInput` elements has different props being passed.
+For example, The email component has `autoCapitalize` set to `none`.
 The password component has `secureTextEntry` set to boolean true.
 Including others, this is where `...rest` becomes helpful (_as you have seen in the previous section_).

 The `onChangeText` prop accepts a callback that is invoked whenever the text of the input field changes.